zrepl/zrepl/docs/content/install/_index.md

 zrepl is currently not packaged on any operating system.
 Signed & versioned releases are planned but not available yet.

-Check out the sources yourself, compile and install to the zrepl user's `$PATH`.<br />
+Check out the sources yourself, fetch dependencies using dep, compile and install to the zrepl user's `$PATH`.<br />
 **Note**: if the zrepl binary is not in `$PATH`, you will have to adjust the examples in the [tutorial]({{< relref "tutorial/_index.md" >}}).

 ```bash